 I don't think it is a good idea to give a baby shower for a Jewish friend, as many Orthodox Jews consider them taboo.
 They believe any celebration of joy, attracts negativity.
 May won't buy anything for the baby until the baby is born.
 This is a cultural practice, not a religious one.
 More liberal minded aren't as superstitious, and do have showers.
 I suggest you ask them first if they wish to have a baby shower.
 If they say yes, here are the following things you need to know and what activities that can work best:

-- do not decorate the baby room just yet.
-Instead, of decorating the room, plan it on the shower (they have this tradition of not giving/ preparing in advance for babies not until they are born)
+- Do not decorate the baby room just yet.
+Instead, of decorating the room, plan it on the shower (they have this tradition of not giving/ preparing in advance for babies until they are born)

-- keep the shower as simple as it can, know the kinds of food that Jewish people eat, and especially what they don't traditionally eat, and keep it light.
+- Keep the shower as simple as it can. now the kinds of food that Jewish people eat, and especially what they don't traditionally eat, and keep it light.
 You can also ask the mother for her favorite dishes

-- guests should be the people that the couple are close with
+- Guests should be the people close to the couple.

-What is usually on the separates enclosed paper with a baby shower invitation?
+What is usually on the enclosed note with a baby shower invitation?

-It can be a map to the location of the the baby shower party.
+It can be a map to the location of the baby shower.
 Sometimes, it can also be a picture of ultrasound results.
 This can all add to the excitement of the party.
 Also, it might be the list of places the Mother-To-Be is registered.